nusolar/training-f23/src/system/goals.md

 likely involve working with cloud environments.

 ### *Onboard GPS module with dashboard integration* (🌱, 👥 2-5, 📅 6-12 weeks)
+It would be nice to visualize the car's progress along the track on our dashboard.
+This project will oversee the addition of a new GPS module to the car, which will provide positioning data that must be relayed to the base-station and displayed visually.

 ### *Onboard front-facing camera with dashboard integration* (🌱, 👥 2-5, 📅 6-12 weeks)
+A similar improvement to our dashboard would be a front-facing camera that shows the drivers perspective in the car.
+F1 broadcasts, for example, tend to show this perspective.
+While it would be a great addition to the dashboard, members working on this project will need to first determine whether transmitting live video data if feasible with our hardware.

 ### *Investigating the energy cost of the Python runtime* (🌱, 👥 1-2, 📅 4-12 weeks)
+Energy consumption is not a factor often considered when writing software.
+For our system, however, being a battery hog is unacceptable, as all the power the onboard system uses ultimately comes from the solar cells that power the car.
+Those interested in other programming languages might investigate the energy cost of running Python on the Raspberry Pi over a more lightweight language like C, Go, or Rust.
+If it turns out the Python runtime is unnacceptably inefficient for our needs (this admittedly seems unlikely), the team could consider migrating a small part of the system to a different language.

 ### *Running an onboard REPL to aid debugging* (🌱, 👥 1-4, 📅 3-6 weeks)
+LISP was the first programming language to feature a REPL (Read, Eval, Print Loop).
+In the late 90s, a team at NASA deployed LISP code running with a REPL on a Deep Space probe.
+When code on the probe stopped working, engineers on Earth were able to debug it and send it the necessary commands to fix the issue through this REPL.

+Python, like LISP, can run with a REPL, and, like the NASA team, we stand to benefit from accessing such an onboard REPL remotely.
+It would be a challenge to figure out to set this up over XBee devicess, but this project could be a lot of fun!

 ### *Exploring timeseries data with machine learning* (🌱, 👥 1-5, 📅 3-18 weeks)